 8. Discussion

 As shown in Table 3, the accuracy of the new proposed multi-modal approach is better than the previously suggested single modal approach.
-Furthermore, adding the extra acceleration feature, i.e., …, in the feature set improved the classification accuracy.
+Furthermore, adding the extra acceleration feature, the feature set improved the classification accuracy.

 The novelty of this research is its multi-modality structure resulting in the examination of ASD through a wider variety of symptoms.
-In order to reach this purpose, encoders are added to the system, which increases number of features.
+In order to reach this purpose, encoders are added to the system, which increases the number of features.
 Since having a smaller learning space enhances the model functionality, feature reduction algorithms are implemented on each modality separately.
-After applying two stage feature reduction-including high correlated features elimination and most important features selection- selected features are combined together.
-Ultimately, the data is classified based on early fusion method which leads to the best result.
+After applying two-stage feature reduction, including high correlated features elimination and most important features selection, selected features are combined.
+Ultimately, the data is classified based on the early fusion method, leading to the best result.

 9. Conclusion

-In this paper, we introduced the intelligent toy car 2.0 which uses multi-modal ASD screening.
+In this paper, we introduced the intelligent toy car 2.0 by which multi-modal ASD screening is planned.
 The new design incorporates shaft encoders to capture the tendency of children with ASD into details and rotating items.
 Furthermore, we improved the feature selection strategy to increase the system accuracy by multi-modal analyzing ASD symptoms.
-The advantage of this system over other screening methods is in its low cost and limited need for expertise.
+The advantage of this system over other screening methods is its low cost and limited need for expertise.
 It can be used at homes, daycares, or clinics for initial screening.

-For the future work, we have to test the system on a wider population and test it on a variety of cognitive deficits to see if it can differentiate between different cognitive deficits or not.
-Consequently, at this stage, it can be used as a warning system to alarm the parents and care givers to perform further evaluation through experts.
+For future work, we have to test the system on a wider population and test it on a variety of cognitive deficits to see if it can differentiate between different cognitive deficits or not.
+Consequently, at this stage, it can be used as a warning system to alarm the parents and care givers to perform a further evaluation through experts.

-Finally, the intelligent toy car can be used beside other screening devices to increase the accuracy by considering other modalities of children with ASD.
+Finally, the intelligent toy car can be used besides other screening devices to increase the accuracy by considering other modalities of children with ASD.
 We expect that having more modalities observed can help to better screening.

 References